 Back in the day, many people asked me how I could perform such a procedure without cringing and doubling over.
 The answer was simple: They weren’t my testicles.
-Removing a cat’s testicles was never a problem for me.
-However,
+Removing a cat testicles was never a problem for me.
+However…

-After the testicles are removed from a cat, where do they go?
+After the cat testicles are removed, where do they go?
 In a healthy cat there is no need to submit them to a laboratory.
 And they are not biohazards.
 They are disposed of in a more simple manner — the garbage can.

 I haven’t done it, but I have heard stories.
 If several cat testicles are placed around the feet of an unsuspecting person, that person will end up with testicles stuck in his or her shoe treads.
 I am told that they’re very difficult to remove.
 Cat testicles bear an uncanny resemblance to cocktail onions.
 I have heard of vet clinics where people must be very careful before sipping on beverages.

 It turns out that cat feces is not the only feline product that dogs will consume.
 I once heard of an incident involving a feline neuter (remember, testicles go in the trash) , a resident hospital dog and a door to the surgical suite left open after the procedure.
 Your imagination can do the rest.